csheldonhess/fcig/Report_of_the_Code4Lib_Fiscal_Continuity_Interest_Group.md

 This report presents the findings and recommendations of the Code4Lib Fiscal Continuity Interest Group (FCIG) to the Code4Lib community, to assist the community in collectively deciding how we may best achieve ongoing, sustainable fiscal responsibility for the Code4Lib annual meeting/conference.

 The challenge addressed in this report is that the current process of recruiting each year an external "fiscal host" to bear the burden of financial responsibility for the Code4Lib Conference imposes a very high cost in terms of work, time, and financial risk for those who make the conference possible for the community: the local planning committees and the host institutions.
-Many community members have expressed significant concern about whether this cost poses an unacceptable threat to the long-term sustainability of the conference, and undermines the health of the Code4Lib community.
+Many community members have expressed significant concern about whether this cost constitutes  an unacceptable burden, by hindering the long-term sustainability of the conference, and undermining the overall soundness  of the Code4Lib community.

-From June-Dec 2016, the Fiscal Continuity Interest Group of Code4Lib explored a wide range of options for alternative approaches/ways to make running the annual meeting/conference more fiscally sustainable, and compared these options to current practice.
-In this report we present an overview of our investigation, summarizing current practice as well as the strongest options for alternative approaches that we identified.
-To inform the community’s evaluation of these choices, we outline the requirements for maintaining the status quo or implementing a new approach, and we analyze of the pros and cons for each option.
+From June-Dec 2016, the Fiscal Continuity Interest Group of Code4Lib explored a wide range of options for alternative approaches/ways to make running the annual meeting/conference more fiscally sustainable.In this report we present an overview of our investigation, summarizing current practice as well as the strongest options for alternative approaches that we identified.
+To inform the community’s evaluation of the  choices presented here, we first outline the requirements for maintaining the status quo, and then the requirements for  implementation for each  alternative approach.
+Based on these requirements and/or possible terms for each option, we then analyze of the pros and cons for each scenario..

-Broadly categorized, the options discussed in this report are:
+Broadly categorized, the three options discussed in this report are:

 * Option 1:  maintain the existing practice of local conference planning committees seeking a new "fiscal host" each year